sfrey9/Queue-Simulation/README.md

 # Queue-Simulation
-simulates a service queue similar to a bank queue or checkout
+a discrete even simulation to model a service queue similar to a bank queue or checkout